-Tearing ourselves away (although we have another chance to bird here later on this tour, when we head back south), we head north to Humahuaca, our base for the next two nights.
+Tearing ourselves away (although we have another chance to bird here later on this tour, when we head back south), we continue north to Humahuaca, our base for the next three nights.
 Night Humahuaca

-We will aim to reach Laguna Pozuelos, a vast lagoon of shallow, brackish water located high on a mountain-ringed plain, by mid morning and spend some time exploring this magnificent Natural Monument.
-It's here we hope to find some of the highly specialised Andean avifauna - Chilean, James’s and Andean Flamingos, Puna Teal, Puna Ibis and Mountain Caracara.
-Two sought-after high elevation waders are Andean Avocet and Puna Plover, occurring here alongside freshly arrived migratory North America shorebirds such as Baird´s Sandpiper and the needle-billed Wilson’s Phalarope.
+We will aim to reach Laguna Pozuelos - a vast lagoon of shallow, brackish water located high on a mountain-ringed plain - by mid-morning and spend some time exploring this magnificent Natural Monument.
+It's here that we hope to find some of the highly specialised Andean avifauna: Chilean, James’s and Andean Flamingos, Puna Teal, Puna Ibis and Mountain Caracara.
+Two sought-after high elevation waders are Andean Avocet and Puna Plover, occurring here alongside freshly arrived migratory North America shorebirds such as Baird’s Sandpiper and the needle-billed Wilson’s Phalarope.
 It's a fine spectacle and one not to be missed!
-Lesser Rheas strut about the surrounding fields and we could well see another Cinereous Harrier or even Aplomado Falcon.
-In the evening, we return to our hotel in Humahuaca and spend our second night there.
-Night Humahuaca
+Lesser Rheas strut about the fields and we could well see another Cinereous Harrier or even Aplomado Falcon.
+In the evening, we return to our hotel in Humahuaca for our second of three nights there.

-We begin today by revisiting nearby Yala.
+Making an early start from Humahuaca today will allow us time to revisit Yala.
 This great little patch of Yungas forest certainly warrants a return and we will be able to enjoy ‘seconds’ of species already seen.
 If we are lucky, we might find the very local Red-faced Guan or, looking down on to the racing river, perhaps enjoy ‘scope views of Rufous-throated Dipper.
 These species might top a list that could also include the likes of Torrent Duck, Large-tailed Dove, Slender-tailed Woodstar, Smoky-brown and Dot-fronted Woodpeckers, Andean Tyrant, and Buff-banded and Sclater’s Tyrannulets.
 In trees over the river, we will watch for Black-backed Grosbeak and Golden-winged Cacique; the appealing Rufous-capped Antshrike sometimes comes in close and lovely Fawn-breasted Tanagers add a splash of colour to the morning.

-We'll spend two nights here, staying at a nice hotel located in town, where there is a small but welcome swimming pool should you wish to relax… Night Libertador General St. Martin
+We'll spend two nights at Libertador, staying at a nice hotel located in town.
+Night Libertador General St. Martin

 CALILEGUA NATIONAL PARK